falreis/CarND-Behavioral-Cloning-P3/writeup_template.md

 - **1 lap** - 1 lap at the track (on the center lane driving)
 - **2 laps** - 2 laps at the track (on the center lane driving)
 - **3 laps** - 3 laps at the track (on the center lane driving)
-- **2 laps reverse** - 2 laps at the simulation in the reverse direction
+- **2 laps reverse** - 2 laps at the simulation in reverse direction
 - **bridge** - cross the bridge simulation
 - **reckless** - driving for 2 laps to the board of the road, crossing many times the road without get out of the track
+- **reckless reverse** - driving for 1 laps to the board of the road, in the reverse direction, crossing many times the road without get out of the track
+- **curve** - drive in a curve after the bridge.
+In this curve, for many times the car lost its direction.
+- **curve reverse** - drive in a curve after the bridge, in reverse direction.

 One of the captures that can be highlighted is the bridge set.
 This test was used to increase the performance of the car on the bridge, where the simulation can lost the direction, because of the different texture of the road.
 Here some examples of bridge simulation.